easystats/report/.github/CONTRIBUTING.md

 # Contribution Guidelines

+<sup>easystats guidelines 0.1.0</sup>

 **All people are very much welcome to contribute to code, documentation, testing and suggestions.**

-`report` is a beginner-friendly package.
-Even if you're new to all this open-source way of life, new to coding and github stuff, we encourage you to try submitting pull requests (PRs).
+This package aims at being beginner-friendly.
+Even if you're new to this open-source way of life, new to coding and github stuff, we encourage you to try submitting pull requests (PRs).

 - **"I'd like to help, but I'm not good enough with programming yet"**